Every child deserves a fair chance in life, and this begins with quality early education.

 Make Corporations Pay Their Fair Share

-Big corporations — including GE, Wells Fargo and more — are using their lobbyists and campaign contributions to rig the tax system in their favor, and some pay nothing in taxes.
+Big corporations — including GE, Burger King and more — are using their lobbyists and campaign contributions to rig the tax system in their favor, and some pay nothing in taxes.

 That costs the rest of us $100 billion per year in lost taxes.

 It's about time that rich corporations start living by the same rules as the rest of us.
 We're working to ensure that corporations pay their fair share of taxes — so we can use that money to put America back to work fixing the economy.
-We can start by canceling the sequester.
 Learn more.